Alii2121/GCP_Iac_DevOps_Demo/README.md

 ## Getting Started

-- Setup you GCP account
+- Setup your GCP account
 - Make sure to install required tools such as (Terraform, Docker)

 ---------------